UK Flexible Sigmoidoscopy Screening Trial

-- patient demographics – name, address, date of birth, NHS number, GP for all individuals in the age range 55-64 years between November 1994 and March 1999 belonging to participating general practices;
+- patient data– name, address, date of birth, NHS number, GP for all individuals in the age range 55-64 years between November 1994 and March 1999 belonging to participating general practices;

-- questionnaire data – including responses to various questionnaires sent at different stages of the study, family history of bowel cancer, symptoms, previous examinations and diet and smoking consumption (for selected groups);
+- questionnaire data – including responses to various questionnaires sent at different stages of the study, including information on family history of bowel cancer, symptoms, previous examinations and diet and smoking habits;

-- clinical information – including medical data collected prior to screening, details of symptoms, results of any medical tests or procedures and blood samples (for selected groups);
+- clinical information – including medical data collected prior to screening, details of symptoms, results of any medical tests or procedures and blood samples;

 - cancer diagnoses (for randomised patients) including histological diagnosis and stage of the disease;

-- death data for all individuals in the age range 55-64 years between November 1994 and March 1999 belonging to participating general practices.
+- records of the deaths of individuals in the age range 55-64 years between November 1994 and March 1999 belonging to participating general practices.

 We require the information that we hold in order to answer our research questions and to guarantee the quality and integrity of our results.
 It will not be possible to identify individuals from the published results of this study.

-We have not finished collecting the cancer and death data we need and will continue to do so until at least December 2016.
+We have not finished collecting the cancer and death data we need and will continue to do so until March 2027.
 Our Patient Data section provides further details on what information we hold for the purposes of our research, and how we use and protect this information.

 What approvals has this study received?

-Everyone who received a flexible sigmoidoscopy as part of the UKFSST gave their consent for this procedure (40,674 people).
+Everyone who received a flexible sigmoidoscopy as part of the UKFSST gave their consent for this procedure.

-Consent was not sought from people who received no further contact other than the initial questionnaire as the group in question was extremely large (335,070 people) and it was not possible to ask for consent from each individual.
+Consent was not sought from people who did not receive a flexible sigmoidoscopy as the group in question was extremely large (>335,000 people) and it was not possible to ask for consent from each individual.
 We received permission to conduct this research study from the independent ethical review committees and organisations responsible for the data of NHS patients, including:

 - local research ethics committees in each of the 14 centres and the South-East multicentre research ethics committee;

-- Section 251 approval from the Patient Information Advisory Group (PIAG – a predecessor of both the National Information Governance Board/NIGB and the Confidentiality Advisory Group) in England, and an equivalent panel in Scotland, the Privacy Advisory Committee (PAC) of National Services Scotland (NSS);
+- Section 251 approval from the Patient Information Advisory Group (PIAG – a predecessor of both the National Information Governance Board/NIGB and the Confidentiality Advisory Group) in England, and an equivalent panel in Scotland, the Privacy Advisory Committee (now the Public Benefit and Privacy Panel for Health and Social Care) of National Services Scotland (NSS);

 - Research and Development approval from the NHS Trusts managing the centres involved in the trial;